 Perhaps you’re already aware that, to be successful in this decade, your business or organization needs to have a website.
 Or maybe you’re just exploring the idea and trying to figure out if it’s worth your time to build a website.
 Either way, you’ve come to the right place.

-I’m going to break down for you the importance of a mobile-responsive website and its key role in marketing your business, organization, or idea as detailed in The Download, our free online marketing guide for small businesses.
+I’m going to break down for you the importance of a mobile-responsive website and its key role in marketing your business, organization, or idea.
 I’ll also share:

 - Why your website needs to be mobile-responsive (and what that really means)